Managing Translation Workflows

 Navigate to the Workflow tab.
 Here, you'll see workflow options grouped by stages of the localization process.
 Note that the options available to you will vary depending on the plan you're on.

 Set up any pre-translation work on your project's content.
 Pre-translation tasks automatically run when you upload new resources or update existing ones.
-The two options available are Translation Memory(TM) Fill-up and Machine Translation(MT) Fill-up (available on Pro and up).
+The two options available are Translation Memory(TM) Fill-up and Machine Translation(MT) Fill-up (available on Premium Plan and up).
 In case you enable both, TM will run before MT.

 Select a method for translating your content.
 You can choose from simple translation, where translators input translations directly.
-Or community translation, where users from your community can suggest and vote for the best translations (available on Enterprise).
+Or community translation, where users from your community can suggest and vote for the best translations (available on Premium plan and up).

 Set up your review workflow and choose whether each string should be reviewed once or twice, depending on your translation quality requirements.
-(The second review, called Proofread, is available on the Pro plan.)
+(The second review, called Proofread, is available on the Premium plan.)

 When you're done setting up your workflow, press the Save changes button.